-As more and more of us move towards remote working, video interviewing will become even more common.
+As more and more of us move towards remote working, video interviews will become even more common.
 Here are some tips.

 Video interviews are becoming increasingly popular amongst employers, but fill most of us with dread.
 So how can you prepare for one?